 Where applicable, individuals must be studying for the qualifications that will be required for them to enter their potential career.
 Individuals should understand that clinical placements are for observation only and practical tasks will not be allowed.
 All students must be sixteen years or above for a clinical placement.

-We do not offer placements in Intensive Therapy Unit, Coronary Care Unit, Special Care Baby Unit, Central Delivery Suite or Theatres due to the vulnerability of the patients within these areas.
+We do not offer placements in Intensive Therapy Unit, High Dependancy Unit, Coronary Care Unit, Special Care Baby Unit, Central Delivery Suite or Theatres due to the vulnerability of the patients within these areas.

 We will do our utmost to provide a requested work experience placement, however we offer no guarantees as vacancies are limited.
 To avoid disappointment, applicants are advised to apply at least three months in advance of your placement request.